 5. Make the future feel familiar

-When AI feels abstract, fear often fills in the blanks.
-People may assume the worst, especially if they don’t understand how new tools will impact their work.
+When AI isn’t clearly connected to day-to-day work, people can struggle to see how it applies to them.
 The best way to counter that uncertainty is to create a clearer picture of a path forward.

 How to put this into practice